lambduh/lambduh-gulp/README.md

 - Creates and uploads a new Lambda function.
 If one exists, this will update the function's configuration, then re-upload the latest code.

 This function assumes you have a local `./lambda-config.js` file with details on your lambda function.
-The parameters match those used by the JS aws-sdk (at the time of writing this):
+The parameters match those used by the (current) [JS aws-sdk](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Lambda.html):

 ```
 //lambda-config.js